NodeMCU IoT Experimenter Prototype Board

 An area for eight LEDs and dropping resistors is included at the bottom of the board to aid in rapid prototyping.

-Positions LED1 to LED8 offers mounts for eight LEDs along with dropping resistors (R1 to R8) for each LED.
+Positions LED1 to LED8 offer mounts for eight LEDs along with dropping resistors (R1 to R8) for each LED.
 Connection to each LED is through the header block just above each LED, marked with a + and – negative connections.

 When controlling LEDs from the NodeMCU, remember the NodeMCU can source or sink 12mA per pin.
 Select from the chart the LED color and matching series resistor below to maintain a safe current below 12mA.